Why have Croatia underperfomed and should Scotland be worried?

 Croatia were renowned for their short passing game and perhaps one of the reasons they have struggled in their opening two matches is that they have not managed to retain possession to any great degree.

-Indeed, they have averaged 49% possession in the two games – well below their average of 66% in qualifying.
+Indeed, they have averaged 49% possession in the two games – well below their average of about 62% in qualifying.

 Is it because the level of opposition in the tournament proper is better than qualifying?
 Maybe.